Whole Wheat Chocolate Chip Cookies with Oats

-The flour we use the most for baking comes from wheat grain.
-The wheat grain kernel comprises three major partsthe branthe germ, and the endosperm.
-All three have different nutrition profiles, and all have a unique health contribution to the consumer.
+The flour we use most for baking comes from wheat grains, which have three main parts: the bran, the germ, and the endosperm.
+Each part offers different nutrients and health benefits.

 White Flour vs Whole Wheat Flour

-To understand better what we are missing when not consuming whole wheat flour, I highlighted some of the differences between white flour (all-purpose, unenriched, unbleached) and whole wheat flour (unenriched)
+To better understand what we miss by not consuming whole wheat flour, I’ve highlighted some key differences between white flour (such as all-purpose, unenriched, unbleached) and whole wheat flour (unenriched).

 Portion size: 100 GWhite Flour (all-purpose, unenriched, unbleached)Whole wheat flour (unenriched)